Locally Stable Marriage with Strict Preferences: Preliminaries

-Most of our analysis concerns iterative round-based dynamics, where in each round we pick one local blocking pair, add it to $M$, and remove all edges that conflict with this new edge.
+Most of our analysis concerns iterative round-based dynamics.
+In this process, we pick in each step one local blocking pair $e = \{u,v\}$, remove all edges incident to $u$ and $v$ in $M$, and then add $e$ to $M$.
 We call one such step a \emph{local improvement step}.
-With \emph{random dynamics} we refer to the process when in each step the local blocking pair is chosen uniformly at random from the ones available.
-A local blocking pair $\{u,v\}$ that is resolved must be connected by some distance-2 path $(u,w,v)$ in $M$ before the step.
-This path can consist of two links, or of exactly one link and one matching edge.
-In the latter case, let w.l.o.g. $\{u,w\}$ be the matching edge.
-As $u$ can have only one matching edge, the local improvement step will delete $\{u,w\}$ to create $\{u,v\}$.
-For simplicity, we will refer to this fact as "an edge moving from $\{u,w\}$ to $\{u,v\}$" or "$u$'s edge moving from $w$ to $v$".
+By \emph{random dynamics} we refer to the process when in each step the local blocking pair is chosen uniformly at random from the ones available.
+Consider a local blocking pair $\{u,v\} \in E$ that is resolved in such a step.
+Before the step, $u$ and $v$ are either connected directly by a link $\{u,v\} \in L$, by a path of two links $\{u,w\},\{w,v\} \in L$, or by a path of a single matching edge and a single link in $L$.
+In the latter case, let w.l.o.g. $\{u,w\}$ be the matching edge and $\{v,w\}$ the link.
+Since $\{u,w\}$ is the only edge of $M$ incident to $u$, the local improvement step will remove $\{u,w\}$ to create $\{u,v\}$.
+This observation will be helpful in our constructions below, and for simplicity we will refer to such a step as "an edge moving from $\{u,w\}$ to $\{u,v\}$" or "$u$'s edge moving from $w$ to $v$".

-In subsequent sections we will assume that players have memory that allows to "remember" one matching partner from a former round.
-In this case, a pair $\{u,v\}$ of players becomes accessible not only by a distance-2 path in $G$, but also when $u$ appears in the memory of $v$.
+In subsequent sections, we will consider dynamics in which each agent has a memory that allows to "remember" one matching partner from a previous step.
+Memory can be thought of as a cache of size 1 to store a single previous partner.
+In this case, we extend the notion of accessible agents as follows.
+A pair $\{u,v\}$ of agents becomes accessible in $M$ if (1) there is a $u$-$v$-path of distance at most 2 in $G_M$, or (2) if $u$ is present in the memory of $v$, or $v$ in the memory of $u$.
+All other definitions follow accordingly.
 Hence, in this case a local blocking pair can be based solely on access through memory.
-For \emph{random memory}, we assume that in every round each player remembers a previous matching partner chosen uniformly at random.
-For \emph{recency memory}, each player remembers the last matching partner that is different from the current partner.
-For \emph{quality memory}, each player remembers the best previous matching partner.
+We consider three strategies for memory update.
+For \emph{random memory}, we assume that in every step the memory contains a previous matching partner chosen uniformly at random.
+For \emph{recency memory}, each agent keeps in memory the last matching partner that is different from the current partner.
+For \emph{quality memory}, each agent remembers the previous matching partner that gave him the highest utility.